 Following on from a successful pilot project at Tonna Hosptial additional Occupational Therapists (OT) and OT technicians have been recruited to develop tailor made therapy programmes for older people with mental health needs.
 The team works closely with family members to find out peoples abilities and interests.

 Specialist Occupational Therapist Jessica Denicola who led on the pilot group said "the families support and the information they can give us about their loved one is absolutely crucial when it comes to finding the right kind of therapy".

 All of the people the team work with, have dementia, which can result in behavioural changes which can present itself as frustration and aggression.
-By the end of the pilot not only was there a reduction in the number of falls among patients on the ward but also a drop in incidents of violence and aggression and a fall in staff sickness.
-Encouraging activities such as catching rugby balls and engaging in simple cooking tasks help the patients to engage and relax.
-One patients relative commented that she was delighted to see her an improvement with her father's ability to concentrate and converse as a result of the mental stimulation the therapy provided.
+By the end of the pilot not only was there a reduction in the number of falls among patients on the ward but also a drop in incidents of violence and aggression and fall in staff sickness.

-Mark said "please, please get me home from here", and I said "I promise you I will" and I spoke to the doctors but they didn't seem to understand that Mark was dying and no-one had had a conversation with me about end of life care.
-So I contacted the palliative care service and a nurse came to see me and she said to me "are you telling me that you want to bring Mark home to die?"
-I breathed a sigh of relief and said "yes".
-It was so fantastic, everything was in place by the time he came home and the district nurses were absolutely fantastic.
-End of Life Care - Patient Carers Story Mark had lung cancer and was admitted to hospital to look for treatment due to a recent change in his condition which was confusion and reduced function.
+One example was a sport loving gentleman was encouraged to catch a rugby ball, another an enthusiastic chef took part in simple cooking tasks like mixing floor which engaged and helped him to relax.

+One relative commented she was delighted to see her father's ability to concentrate and hold conversations improved as a result of the mental stimulation the therapy provided.

+End of Life Care - Patient story

+Mark had lung cancer and was admitted to hospital to look for reversible cause for a recent change - confusion and reduced function.
 He had a high calcium level, but despite treatment he continued to deteriorate and sadly died.
-After reading an article on the Health Boards intranet on the Care Decision Tool to support patients and their loved ones through the last days of life care.
-Jayne, Marks wife contacted the Health Board to tell us that her personal experience had been very different and a digital story was made and shared at a Health Board meeting.
+After reading an article on the health boards intranet on the Care Decision Tool to support patients and their loved ones through the last days of life care Marks wife contacted the health board to tell us that the description was how she would have liked the experience to be, but in reality it was very different.
+A digital story was made and shared at Health Board meeting.

-Mark and Jayne What happened?
+What happened?

 There was a limited willingness for medical teams to accept and/or recognise that her husband was dying - when despite doing "everything" Mark continued to deteriorate.
-There was a lack of communication skills - lack of confidence in identifying what is important for the patient and family and to work with those priorities (where possible).
+There was a lack of Communication skills - lack of confidence in identifying what is important for the patient and family and to work with those priorities (where possible).

 What did we do?

-The experience was shared with the delivery unit - since this time changes have been made and the ward involved has moved from a 70% recommendation rate, from patient feedback to 100% recommendation, and in the last month it has topped the charts for wards across the Health Board.
+The experience was shared with the delivery unit - since this time changes have been made and the ward involved has moved from a 70% recommendation rate, from patient feedback to 100% recommendation, and in the last month it has topped the charts for wards across the Health Board

 The video was shared with the End of Life Care Strategy group in ABMU HB with representation from all areas of the HB, raising awareness of the issues, and hopefully having an impact across all areas.